 Yes, that is all you need!!!
 Regarding salt…you don’t have to be too picky, but be sure to not use regular table/iodized salt.
 That will kill the bacteria you are trying to nourish.
 I have been using this pink sea salt from HimalaSalt & I have been really happy with my krauts.
 It’s not the cheapest, but I have read that a good salt like this can serve to enhance the minerals available in your final product.
 And, since you only need 1 Tbsp. per head of cabbage, it’s been economical in my book.

 To start, wash your cabbage & remove outer leaves, discard…actually, don’t discard…compost them.
-If you don’t compost yet, stay tuned for our blog post to get you started.
+If you don’t compost yet, please check out our COMPOSTING – KEEPING IT SIMPLE article.
+We break it down and show you just how easy it really is.
 Cut the cabbage in quarters and remove the core.
 Slice the quarters into very thin slices.
 I slice by hand and that works well for me.
 I have found the best results from taking my time and making my slices as thin and uniform as possible.

 Place sliced cabbage into a large mixing bowl.
 Add 1 Tbsp. of salt to the bowl.
 Massage the cabbage for 10 minutes.
 This will start to breakdown the cabbage and release the water to make the brine.
 That is really all there is to it.
 Some recipes will have you make a brine to add, but I have not found that necessary.
 The key is that you need to make sure all the cabbage is under the brine when you put into the jars.
 This will keep any possible issues of mold growth from happening.